Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Discussion

 \subsection{Ethnicity and Gender}

-Authors with most non-British-origin names are mentioned substantially less when their research is covered in science news.
+Authors with most non-Anglo names are mentioned substantially less when their research is covered in U.S. science news.
 Mention rates are especially low for East Asian and African names, less pronounced for European names, are even less pronounced for Indian and Middle Eastern names.
+The large disparity for East Asian ethnicities and its sharp contrast with South Asian categories (such as Indian) is consistent with the ``bamboo ceiling'' phenomenon observed in leadership roles in the U.S. \cite{lu2020east}.
 As science becomes more global and is increasingly driven by authors of non-Western ethnicities, the way English-language media responds to non-British-named scholars will only grow in importance.
 In contrast to ethnicity, we do not find gender disparities in mentions of scholars once the research fields are controlled for.
 One possible reason is that fields vary in their overall level of mention rates and in their gender representation \cite{handelsman2005more}.
 Looking within fields masks gender disparity that may exist between them.
-We would like to note that this result may not apply to Asian-named authors, as their gender is often classified as ``Unknown'' based on names.